clearroad/clearroad-api/guide/source/includes/_clearroad_class.md

-# SDK reference
+# API reference

-The `ClearRoad` class contains a subset of functions from the [jio.js](https://jio.nexedi.com/) library, which uses [RSVP.js](https://lab.nexedi.com/nexedi/rsvp.js) to chain functions like Promises.
+The `ClearRoad` class contains a subset of functions from the underlying [jIO.js](https://jio.nexedi.com/) library, which uses [RSVP.js](https://lab.nexedi.com/nexedi/rsvp.js) to chain functions like `Promises`.
+Please refer to their documentation for more information.

 ## constructor